moderndatacompany/dataos.info/docs/resources/stacks/benthos/bloblang/walkthrough.md

 Try running that mapping and you'll see that the output is reduced.
 What is happening here is that the filter method takes an argument that is a query, and that query will be mapped for each individual element of the array (where the context is changed to the element itself).
 We have captured the context into a field thing which allows us to continue referencing the root of the input with this.

-The filter method requires the query parameter to resolve to a boolean true or false, and if it resolves to true the element will be present in the resulting array, otherwise it is removed.
+The [`filter` method](../bloblang/methods.md) requires the query parameter to resolve to a boolean true or false, and if it resolves to true the element will be present in the resulting array, otherwise it is removed.

 Being able to express a query argument to be applied to a range in this way is one of the more powerful features of Bloblang, and when mapping complex structured data these advanced methods will likely be a common tool that you'll reach for.

-Another such method is map_each, which allows you to mutate each element of an array, or each value of an object.
+Another such method is [`map_each`](../bloblang/methods.md), which allows you to mutate each element of an array, or each value of an object.
 Change your input document to the following:

 ```json
 {